synyx/tales/README.md

 ## Prerequisites

-All you need is a computer running Windows, Linux or MacOS – and the image with your Tale! :)
+All you need is a computer running Windows, Linux or macOS – and the image with your Tale! :)
 Tales supports all kinds of image formats, from simple JPEGs to sophisticated vector graphics like SVGs.